Stress Policy

 • Change and how it is managed – change needs to be managed effectively or it can lead to huge uncertainty and insecurity.

-Council’s (Through the Staffing committee with support from the Clerk):
+The Council will (Through the Human Resources committee with support from the Clerk):

 • Conduct and implement recommendations of risks assessments (through Wellness Action Plans) within their jurisdiction.